Stevan Hristić: Resurrection

 The first oratorio in Serbian music, Resurrection, conceived upon the text by Dragutin Ilić, was premiered in 1912, declaring in a way interests toward new genres of then young composers’ generation.
 The introduction for this work has been performed as an independent orchestral piece entitled The Poem of the dawn.

 Orchestral music

 Despite his superior knowledge of the orchestra, Hristić peculiarly did not have a particular affinity for symphonic music.
 He devoted a relatively few, mostly freely conceived works to this genre: the overture for Cucuk Stana, symphonic poem In the countryside (the first movement of an unfinished symphony), and two effective concert pieces—his BA diploma-work from Leipzig, Symphonic fantasy for violin and orchestra (1908), and The Rhapsody for piano and orchestra (1942).

-Sacred works
+Sacral works

 Hristić's Liturgy and particularly Opelo in b-flat minor are considered the cornerstone contributions to the development of Serbian sacred music.
 In these works, the composer liberally resorted to late romanticist harmony resulting in thick, at instances polyphonic, choral texture.